gvwilson/sensibleadventures/coriandel/coriandel.md

 at the top of the stairs and threw it into the courtyard.
 Its pot shattered, scattering dry brown soil.
 There were more on the stepped sidewall that followed the stairs down to the courtyard. *Crack!*
 *Crash!* Each one made a different sound.
-I heard Nednan behind me, begging me to stop, please, honored mistress, but I ignored him.
+I heard Rojyar behind me, begging me to stop, please, honored mistress, but I ignored him.
 Idiot.
 Didn't he understand?